Introduction

 I believe a university degree is valuable; it serves as a stepping stone, allowing you to reach higher thresholds.
 I recommend that even students in vocational colleges find a way to upgrade to a bachelor’s degree.
 With it, combined with your solid skills, you can navigate many jobs in society with ease.

 However, a degree is just the starting point.
-What truly propels you further is the ability to self-learn and the willingness to keep learning.
+What truly takes you further is the ability to self-learn and the willingness to keep learning.
 This learning must stem from your own passion.

 Only with passion can you withstand the long passage of time.

 I found my direction and fought for it, eventually achieving a relatively good result.
 For me, that’s enough.
-This is my university story, a tale of a fortunate ordinary person growing wildly.
+This is my university story, a tale of a lucky ordinary person growing wildly.